 Polycystic ovary syndrome

 Insulin resistance means your body has a more difficult time keeping its blood sugars within a normal range, and is the reason folx with PCOS are at higher risk for developing Type 2 Diabetes in the long term.
 The majority of those with PCOS experience weight gain, difficulty losing weight, and cravings for sugars/carbohydrates owing to high circulating insulin levels.
 Your doctor might have already recommended you lose weight, but ummm did you read the last sentence?
-Difficulty losing weight + cravings for sugar/carbohydrates are hallmark challenges with PCOS.
+Difficulty losing weight + cravings for sugar/carbohydrates are hallmark challenges for those with PCOS.
 Not to mention that long-term weight loss success is incredibly challenging even without all of this hormone imbalance stuff testing your willpower!
 Evidence also tells us that long-term (5+ year) weight loss has less than a 5% success rate, and that intentional weight loss through diet cycling can have damaging and lasting psychological affects.
 But what do we keep hearing from our healthcare providers?
 A blanket recommendation to "Lose 5-10% of your body weight."
 This is not okay.
 And neither is the weight stigma that surrounds us and impacts our health and wellbeing in a truly negative way.
 This is why it's time for a change in PCOS management.
 It's important to work on a whole-person health solution, look at health parameters outside of body weight/BMI, and to consider a sustainable and enjoyable plan for nutrition + activity as first-line therapy in your overall plan.

 I've worked closely with dozens of individuals with PCOS, and was the Primary Investigator on a CFDR-funded research study looking into the effects of nutrition intervention and PCOS outcomes.
 I have been witness to the immense psychological burden of trying to follow a prescribed diet plan in a body that seems to do everything in its power to resist weight loss and have heard countless accounts of the intensity of your food cravings.
 Not only do I have professional experience in this area, but in the midst of conducting the PCOS nutrition study, I was personally diagnosed with PCOS.
 So, believe me, I get it!
 I get the challenges with fertility, sleep quality, carb cravings, and skin/hair issues because I've had 'em too.
 I've heard and read every so-called nutritional treatment/cure/diet plan and know that the information out there is leading so many folx with PCOS down an unsustainable nutrition path and often causing more harm than good (both physically and mentally).
 You're not failing at your diet: your diet is failing you.